 What Modern Agent Builders Should Look For

-Teams building AI agents should evaluate search infrastructure differently than they evaluated site search a few years ago.
-The question is not only, "Can users find a document?"
+Teams building shopping agents should evaluate search infrastructure differently than they evaluated site search a few years ago.
+The question is not only, "Can shoppers find a product?"
 It is, "Can the agent understand a fuzzy request, retrieve the right options, rank the right next step, and return something the application can act on?"

 A strong agent-ready search layer should be fast enough for live interfaces, tolerant of partial and misspelled input, capable of semantic matching, aware of behavioral relevance, configurable by business teams, and able to return structured results.
-It should support the way users actually ask for things, not just the way internal systems name things.
+It should support the way shoppers actually ask for things, not just the way catalog systems name things.

 Conclusion: The Agent Interface Starts at the Search Bar